 SERVING OUR NEIGHBORS FOR OVER 20 YEARS

-Community Clinic now has fourteen sites in Washington and Benton Counties, Arkansas: Medical Clinics in Springdale (2), Fayetteville, Rogers , and Siloam Springs; Dental Clinics in Springdale and Rogers; and School-Based Health Centers in Springdale (3), Lincoln, Prairie Grove , Fayetteville, and Siloam Springs.
+Community Clinic now has thirteen sites in Washington and Benton Counties, Arkansas: Medical Clinics in Springdale (2), Fayetteville, Rogers , and Siloam Springs; Dental Clinics in Springdale and Rogers; and School-Based Health Centers in Springdale (4), Pea Ridge, Prairie Grove , Fayetteville, and Siloam Springs.

-Community Clinic’s mission is “Helping People lead healthy lives by providing health care for all in Northwest Arkansas.”
+Community Clinic’s mission is “Delivering exceptional, accessible and comprehensive care through patient-focused service to our communities.”
 Our goals are to increase direct services to the underserved while expanding access to affordable, quality, comprehensive health care for all.
 We do this through:

 - Increasing access to health care and enhancing the patient experience of care: quality, access, and reliability.